 Some of the essential business administration skills employers need and must-have for successful career include:

 - Effective Communication skills: You’ll need good verbal and non-verbal communication skills.
 You would need to coordinate with various departments and may have to negotiate with suppliers and vendors.
 For marketing professionals, effective communication makes or breaks the deal.

-- Leadership Skills: It is a must have skill for successful career in business.
-Leadership is all about managing people, guide them and enable them to contribute towards organizations success.
+- Leadership Skills: It is a must-have skill for a successful career in business.
+Leadership is all about managing people, guide them, and enable them to contribute towards the organization’s success.

 - Problem-solving skills: Business professionals need to be analytical and think-out-of-the-box.
 Identifying issues and providing effective solutions benefitting organizational growth.